 If you would like to contact the Service Department, call 614-491-7656 or email the Service Department Superintendent, Kyle Ingland.

 Q. When will my street be salted or plowed?

 A. The first streets plowed are the main thoroughfares, followed by the industrial streets, and then the residential streets.
-When snow accumulates two inches or more, a snow emergency is declared, which means that no cars are allowed to be parked on the streets anywhere in the Village.
+When snow accumulates two inches or more, a snow emergency is declared, which means that no cars are allowed to be parked on the streets anywhere in the City.
 Removing parked cars from the street will assist us in getting the streets cleared off.